3. The semiconductor material silicon

 Are you interested in learning more about high purity silica?
 Contact us today to secure an expert consultation!

-NARRATOR: These mountains hold a substance that could make the production of solar energy much more economical in the future.
-The Tana quarry in Norway, near the North Cape - here quartz is mined.
-Mineral quartz is 99 percent silicon, one of the most important raw materials of the 21st century.
-Silicon is in every computer, mobile and, of course, in solar cells.
-Trond Brendan-Veisal is a geologist.
-He is searching for rock particularly free from impurities.
+These mountains hold a resource that promises to enhance the cost-effectiveness of solar energy production.
+The Tana quarry in Norway, near the North Cape, is where quartz—a mineral composed of 99% Silicon—is mined.
+This substance is one of the most critical raw materials of the 21st century, as it is found in every computer, mobile device, and, of course, solar panels.
+Trond Brendan-Veisal, a geologist, actively looks for rock samples that are relatively free from impurities.

 For more information, please visit hydrophilic fumed silica.